Wednesday, April 25, 2018

 Ah, the RV lifestyle.

 By the way, the truck repair was done in a day.
-It turns out a transmission wiring harness was not not clipped into the frame properly at the factory and was resting on the exhaust system.
+It turns out a transmission wiring harness was not clipped into the frame properly at the factory and was resting on the exhaust system.
 When it got hot, it melted the insulation around 19 wires.
 Gillie Hyde Ford took good care of us that day!

 No comments: